nmshd/documentation/_includes/scenarios/use/process-received-enmeshed-onboarding-package-and-create-relationship.md

-**Attention: Site Under Construction**
-Please note that this page is currently under construction, and we are actively working on updates to enhance your experience.
-During this period, you encounter incomplete sections or temporary disruptions.
-If you have any urgent inquiries or need specific information, please feel free to contact us directly.
-We apologize for any inconvenience and look forward to unveiling the updated site soon.
-{: .notice--warning}
+{% include warnings/documentation-is-prerelease %}

-The scenario describes the process when an onboarding package has been received from another identity.
-This is done by scanning a QR-Code or by entering the truncatedReference.
+This scenario describes the process when an onboarding package has been received from another Identity.
+This is done by scanning an enmeshed QR-Code, clicking an enmeshed link or by entering a longer string which in fact represents the content within the QR-Code.

-The connector then has the option of accepting or rejecting the realationship.

-To accept the relationship, the request contained in the relationship template must be processed.
+If the onboarding package is still available, the information out of the package is displayed to the user.
+It consists out of a single Request the user needs to decide on: Is it ok to share all the requested personal data in order to establish the contact?